-Recently I started investing in bitcoins and I’ve heard a great deal of discusses inflation and deflation however, not many people actually know and think about what inflation and deflation are.
+Recently I started buying bitcoins and I’ve heard a lot of talks about inflation and deflation but not lots of people actually know and think about what inflation and deflation are.
 But let’s start with inflation.

-We always needed ways to trade value and the most practical way to do it would be to link it with money.
-In Bitcoin Evolution worked quite well because the money that was issued was associated with gold.
-So every central bank had to have enough gold to cover back all the money it issued.
-However, in the past century this changed and gold is not what is giving value to money but promises.
-Since you can guess it’s very an easy task to abuse to such power and certainly the major central banks aren’t renouncing to do so.
-For this reason they’re printing money, so basically they’re “creating wealth” out of thin air without really having it.
-This technique not merely exposes us to risks of economic collapse nonetheless it results also with the de-valuation of money.
-Therefore, because money is worth less, whoever is selling something must increase the price of goods to reflect their real value, this is called inflation.
-But what’s behind the money printing?
-Why are central banks doing so?
-Well the answer they would offer you is that by de-valuing their currency they are helping the exports.
+We always needed a way to trade value and the most practical way to do it would be to link it with money.
+Before it worked quite well because the money that has been issued was associated with gold.
+So every central bank needed enough gold to pay back all the money it issued.
+However, in the past century this changed and gold isn’t what is giving value to money but promises.
+Since you can guess it’s very easy to abuse to such power and certainly the major central banks are not renouncing to do so.
+For this reason they are printing money, so put simply they’re “creating wealth” out of nothing without really having it.
+This process not only exposes us to risks of economic collapse nonetheless it results also with the de-valuation of money.
+Therefore, because money will probably be worth less, whoever is selling something has to increase the price of goods to reflect their real value, that is called inflation.
+But what’s behind the amount of money printing?
+Why are central banks doing this?
+Well the answer they would give you is that by de-valuing their currency they are helping the exports.

-In fairness, in our global economy this is true.
-However, that is not the only reason.
-By issuing fresh money we can afford to pay back the debts we had, quite simply we make new debts to cover the old ones.
+In fairness, inside our global economy this is true.
+However, that’s not the only reason.
+By issuing fresh money we are able to afford to pay back the debts we had, basically we make new debts to pay the old ones.
 But that’s not only it, by de-valuing our currencies we are de-facto de-valuing our debts.
 That is why our countries love inflation.
-In inflationary environments it’s better to grow because debts are cheap.
+In inflationary environments it’s easier to grow because debts are cheap.
 But what are the consequences of all this?
 It’s hard to store wealth.
-If you keep the money (you worked hard to obtain) in your bank account you’re actually losing wealth because your cash is de-valuing pretty quickly.
+So if you keep the money (you worked hard to get) in your bank account you are actually losing wealth because your cash is de-valuing pretty quickly.

-Because each central bank has an inflation target at around 2% we can well say that keeping money costs most of us at least 2% each year.
+Because each central bank comes with an inflation target at around 2% we are able to well say that keeping money costs all of us at least 2% per year.
 This discourages savers and spur consumes.
-This is one way our economies are working, predicated on inflation and debts.
+This is how our economies are working, based on inflation and debts.

-What about deflation?
-Well this is often the opposite of inflation in fact it is the biggest nightmare for the central banks, let’s understand why.
+What about coincapcentral ?
+Well this is often the opposite of inflation and it is the biggest nightmare for our central banks, let’s understand why.
 Basically, we have deflation when overall the prices of goods fall.
-This would be caused by a rise of value of money.
-To begin with, it would hurt spending as consumers will be incentivised to save money because their value will increase overtime.
-However merchants will undoubtedly be under constant pressure.
-They will need to sell their goods quick otherwise they’ll lose money because the price they will charge because of their services will drop over time.
-But if there is something we learned in these years is that central banks and governments usually do not care much about consumers or merchants, what they care the most is DEBT!!.
-In a deflationary environment debt can be a real burden since it will only get bigger as time passes.
-Because our economies are based on debt you can imagine exactly what will be the consequences of deflation.
+This might be caused by a rise of value of money.
+Firstly, it could hurt spending as consumers will be incentivised to save money because their value will increase overtime.
+Alternatively merchants will be under constant pressure.
+They will have to sell their goods quick otherwise they’ll lose money as the price they will charge for his or her services will drop as time passes.
+But if there is something we learned in these years is that central banks and governments usually do not care much about consumers or merchants, what they care probably the most is DEBT!!.
+In a deflationary environment debt can be a real burden as it will only get bigger over time.
+Because our economies derive from debt you can imagine what will be the consequences of deflation.

-So to summarize, inflation is growth friendly but is founded on debt.
-Which means future generations can pay our debts.
-Deflation however makes growth harder but it means that future generations won’t have much debt to cover (in such context it will be possible to cover slow growth).
+So in summary, inflation is growth friendly but is based on debt.
+Therefore the future generations will pay our debts.
+Deflation on the other hand makes growth harder but it implies that future generations won’t have much debt to cover (in such context it would be possible to afford slow growth).

-OK so how all of this fits with bitcoins?
+OK so how all this fits with bitcoins?

-Well, bitcoins are designed to be an alternative for money also to be both a store of value and a mean for trading goods.
+Well, bitcoins are made to be an alternative for the money and to be both a store of value and a mean for trading goods.
 They’re limited in number and we will never have more than 21 million bitcoins around.
 Therefore they’re designed to be deflationary.
-We now have all seen what the consequences of deflation are.
-However, in a bitcoin-based future it could still be easy for businesses to thrive.
-The way to go will be to switch from a debt-based economy to a share-based economy.
-Actually, because contracting debts in bitcoins will be very costly business can still obtain the capital they need by issuing shares of these company.
-This could be an interesting alternative as it will offer you many investment opportunities and the wealth generated will be distributed more evenly among people.
-However, just for clarity, I must say that the main costs of borrowing capital will undoubtedly be reduced under bitcoins because the fees would be extremely low and there will not be intermediaries between transactions (banks rip people off, both borrowers and lenders).
-This might buffer a number of the negative sides of deflation.
-Nevertheless, bitcoins will face many problems unfortunately, as governments still need fiat money to cover back the huge debts that we inherited from the past generations.
+We now have all seen what the results of deflation are.
+However, in a bitcoin-based future it would still be possible for businesses to thrive.
+The way to go will be to switch from the debt-based economy to a share-based economy.
+Actually, because contracting debts in bitcoins will be very expensive business can still have the capital they want by issuing shares of their company.
+This could be a fascinating alternative as it will offer you many investment opportunities and the wealth generated will undoubtedly be distributed more evenly among people.
+However, simply for clarity, I must say that area of the costs of borrowing capital will undoubtedly be reduced under bitcoins as the fees will be extremely low and there will not be intermediaries between transactions (banks rip people off, both borrowers and lenders).
+This would buffer some of the negative sides of deflation.
+Nevertheless, bitcoins will face many problems unfortunately, as governments still need fiat money to pay back the huge debts that people inherited from days gone by generations.